 Company X: Our company's computer technology is out of date.
 We will be unable to compete effectively in the modern economy if we are not using current computer technology.
-We have decided to purchase throughout the company new computers that run Portals 8, the newest version of the world's best-selling operating system.
+We have decided to purchase new computers that run Portals 8, the newest version of the world's best-selling operating system, throughout the entire company.

 Technology Consultant: We agree that Company X needs to purchase new computers, but instead of installing Portals 8, Company X should purchase GreenCap, our consulting firm's proprietary operating system.
 The initial purchase of a GreenCap operating system costs substantially less than does Portals 8, and it provides the same functionality with current computer technology.
-With the money it would save, Company X would be better able to compete effectively in the modern economy.
+With the money saved, Company X will be better able to compete effectively in the modern economy.

-In the table below, identify which statement, if true, most weakens A's argument, and which statement, if true, most weakens B's argument.
+In the table below, identify which statement, if true, most weakens Company X's argument, and which statement, if true, most weakens the Technology Consultant's argument.

-Company X Technology Consultant Statement (A) 0 0 GreenCap makes more efficient use of computer resources than does Portals 8.
+Weakens Company X Weakens Technology Consultant Statement (A) 0 0 GreenCap makes more efficient use of computer resources than does Portals 8.
 (B) 0 0 GreenCap is not the most cutting-edge software available on the market.
 (C) 0 0 Although Portals 8 was released this year, GreenCap has been available for three years.
 (D) 0 0 GreenCap requires purchase of an annual maintenance agreement, making it more expensive overall than Portals 8.
 (E) 0 0 Portals 8 is available in several different versions with different price levels, depending on the proposed use of the operating system.
-(F) 0 0 Portals 8, which was newly released, contains bugs and design flaws that would impair Company X's ability to compete in the modern economy.
+(F) 0 0 Portals 8, which was newly released, contains bugs and design flaws that will impair Company X's ability to compete in the modern economy.